protonemedia/inertiajs-tables-laravel-query-builder/README.md

 * [Tailwind CSS v3](https://tailwindcss.com/) + [Forms plugin](https://github.com/tailwindlabs/tailwindcss-forms)
 * PHP 8.0+

+**Note**: There is currently an issue with using this package with Vite!

 ## Installation

 You need to install both the server-side package and the client-side package.
 Note that this package is only compatible with Laravel 9, Vue 3.0, and requires the Tailwind Forms plugin.